 Application and criteria

-Applicants should submit a brief application with outline of research interests (max.
+Applicants should submit a brief application with an outline of research interests (max.
 2 pages), CV, and publication list.
-Applicants should be knowledgeable about the research and innovation system in their respective country, and will be assessed based on their previous experiences with RRI-related research, their social science methods skills, and their experiences with cross-national projects.
+Applicants should be knowledgeable about the research and innovation system in their respective country and will be assessed based on their previous experiences with RRI-related research, their social science methods skills, and their experiences with cross-national projects.

 The SUPER MoRRI project will set up an assessment committee to award the contracts.